Victim Consciousness isn’t What You Think it is

 So why does anyone apply this shit to rape and racism?
 Because that’s what narcissistic abusers do.
 They gaslight their victims into believing the abuse is their fault, thereby absolving themselves of any responsibility or accountability.

 People who believe they must make themselves accountable for all of the times they’ve been victimized are usually victims of narcissistic abuse and suffering from codependency.
-People who tell others that they are accountable for all the times they have victimized said other are narcissistic abusers, and when this is being done utilizing spirituality as an excuse, it’s called spiritual bypassing.
+People who tell others that they are accountable for all the times they have victimized said other are narcissistic abusers, and when this is being done utilizing spirituality as an excuse, it’s called spiritual gaslighting.

 There actually are people out there who have victim mentalities, or victim consciousness–whatever you want to call it.
 And the irony is that those people are often the abusers, themselves.